A startup’s guide: How to navigate business uncertainty

 Keep your team in the loop by being transparent about the current state of the company and your plan of action.
 Acknowledge the uncertainties so that the whole team can brainstorm solutions together.

 It’s also important to focus on strengthening current relationships with customers to build brand loyalty that will help you weather the crisis.
-Listen to customers’ needs, and think of ways to maintain the same level of quality products or services for customers.
+Listen to customers’ needs and think of ways to maintain the same level of quality products or services for them.

 Transparent communication is key to building trust in the team and maintaining good client relations when faced with the unknown.